 To function properly, all the cells and organs of the body need water.
 It is also used to lubricate the joints, protect the spinal cord and other sensitive tissues, regulate body temperature, and assist the passage of food through the intestines.

 Although some of the water required by the body is obtained through foods with a high water content - soups, tomatoes, oranges - the majority is gained through drinking water and other beverages.

 Drinking water, be it from the tap or a bottle, is the best source of fluid for the body.
-Beverages such as milk and juices are also decent sources of water, but beverages containing alcohol and caffeine, such as soft drinks, coffee and beer, are less than ideal due to having diuretic properties, meaning that they cause the body to release water.
+Beverages such as milk and juices are also decent sources of fluid, but beverages containing alcohol and caffeine, such as soft drinks, coffee, and beer, are not ideal because they often contain empty calories.

 How much water should you drink?

-The recommended amount of water that should be drunk per day varies from person to person depending on factors such as how active they are and how much they sweat.
-There is no universally agreed upon threshold of water consumption that must be reached, but there is a general level of consensus as to what a healthy amount is.
+The recommended amount of water to be drunk per day varies from person to person, depending on factors such as how active they are and how much they sweat.
+There is no universally agreed upon amount of water that must be consumed daily, but there is a general level of consensus as to what a healthy amount is.
 According to the Institute of Medicine (IOM), an adequate intake for men is approximately 13 cups (3 liters) a day.
 For women, an adequate intake is around 9 cups (2.2 liters).

 Water also helps dissolve minerals and nutrients so that they are more accessible to the body, as well as helping transport waste products out of the body.
 It is these two functions that make water so vital to the kidneys.

 How does not drinking enough affect the kidneys?